 Milan attracts a lot of tourists, like the Lake of Como, but not many people know about Pavia.
 It is around 45 kilometers far from Milan and it deserves a visit.
-When you are in Italy you can choose among many beautiful places, but if you are in Lombardy I suggest you spend a day in Pavia, a small but really lovely town.
-A beautiful castle, an important and ancient university building and many other pearls you can see.
+When you are in Italy, you can choose among many beautiful places, but if you are in Lombardy, I suggest you spend a day in Pavia, a small but charming town.
+A beautiful castle, an important and ancient university building, and many other pearls you can see.
 The connections between Milan and Pavia are quite good, but surely the fastest is by car on the highway.
 Let’s see together what you can do in a day.

 Behind the Broletto the immense dome of the Cathedral appears, where we are now heading.
 Before entering the church, take a look at the equestrian statue of the Regisole which is right there in front.
 This is not the original – which was torn down after the French revolution as a symbol of the monarchy – nor does it resemble us, in particular, the little dog holding the horse’s hoof is missing.
 Your day in Pavia will continue with other nice examples of ancient architecture.

 A day in Pavia: the Duomo

 In Italy, churches are everywhere, but despite your religion, I suggest you have a look at the Duomo.
 A day in Pavia will be even too short, but surely this place must be on your list.
 The Cathedral of Pavia is dedicated to Santo Stefano Martire and Santa Maria Assunta.
 It rises in the place where, during the Roman period, there was probably a temple dedicated to Cybele.
 That was destroyed to make room for two early Christian churches and thus end pagan worship.